anderssv/smartthings-verisure/README.md

 # Verisure integration

+This is an unofficial intergation.
+No guaranantees. :)

 - [SmartApp](smartapps/smartthings-f12-no/verisure.src/verisure.groovy)
 - [Alarm Device Handler](devicetypes/smartthings-f12-no/verisure-alarm.src/verisure-alarm.groovy)
 - [Sensor Device Handler](devicetypes/smartthings-f12-no/verisure-sensor.src/verisure-sensor.groovy)

-This SmartApp polls the Verisure alarm at given intervals to update it's state.
-Default is every 60 seconds, and minimum at 15 seconds.
+This SmartApp polls the server every minute.

-You'll also need to install the custom device handler to use this smartapp.

-NOTE: If the app fails on installation the error is probably in your username/password.
-Make sure they are correct and try again.
+# Installation
+Install the smartapp AND the custom device handlers (Alarm and devices).

+Watch your logs after install.
+If you entered the wrong username and/or password your account could get blocked if you let the application try too many times!

+# Features

+- Execute a Routine for different states of Home, Armed and ArmedHome.

 ## Verisure Alarm
 - Displays Alarm State